Cyclic reduction densities for elliptic curves: Introduction

+Theorem \ref{factorizationofdeltaEK} reflects the fact that some \emph{critical $n$-division field} $K_n$ of $E$ and the fields $K_\ell$ for primes $\ell\nmid n$ form a \emph{linearly disjoint family\/} of finite Galois extensions of $K$, as in Definition \ref{def:linearlydisjoint} and Theorem \ref{teorema cruciale}.
+The existence of such an integer $n$ follows from the open image theorem in \cite{Serre}, but not the explicit value $n=N(E,K)$ that we provide.
+Our $N(E,K)$ will not in general be the smallest such value.

+The finite sum $\delta_{E/K}(n)$ in Theorem \ref{factorizationofdeltaEK}, which may vanish, is the density of the set of primes of $K$ that do not split completely in any of the $\ell$-division fields $K_\ell$ at the critical primes $\ell\in T_{E/K}$.
+At primes $\ell\notin T_{E/K}$ the fields $K_\ell$ have \emph{maximal degree}

+so the factor at $\ell\notin T_{E/K}$ in the infinite product is the density of the set of primes not splitting completely in $K\subset K_\ell$.
+Just as in the case of $\delta_{a,K}$ in \eqref{deltaaK}, we deduce that $\delta_{E/K}$ can be written as a product

-of a rational number $c_{E/K}\in\Q_{\ge0}$ and a universal non-CM elliptic Artin constant
+of a rational number $c_{E/K}\in\Q_{\ge0}$ and a universal \emph{non-CM elliptic Artin constant}

-We have $c_{E/K}=1$ when the division fields $K_\ell$ for $\ell$ prime all assume the maximal degree as in~\eqref{maxdegree} \emph{and} they form a linearly disjoint family over $K$ in the sense of Definition~\ref{linearly disjoint}.
-The first condition is often not satisfied, and a more satisfactory decomposition than~\eqref{delta=cAinfty} is given in \eqref{delta=alphaA_EK} in Section 4 as $\delta_{E/K}=\alpha_{E/K}\cdot A_{E/K}$, with $A_{E/K}$ a \emph{naive density} that depends only on the degrees $[K_\ell:K]$ and $\alpha_{E/K}\in\Q_{\ge0}$ an \emph{entanglement correction factor} that reflects the relations between finitely many critical $K_\ell$.
+We have $c_{E/K}=1$ when the division fields $K_\ell$ for $\ell$ prime all assume the maximal degree in~\eqref{maxdegree} \emph{and} they form a linearly disjoint family over $K$.
+When the first condition is not satisfied, a decomposition that is more satisfactory than~\eqref{delta=cAinfty} is $\delta_{E/K}=\alpha_{E/K}\cdot A_{E/K}$, where the \emph{naive density}

+depends only on the degrees $[K_\ell:K]$, and the rational \emph{entanglement correction factor} $\alpha_{E/K}\in\Q_{\ge0}$ reflects the dependencies that exist between finitely many critical $K_\ell$.

-If $\delta_{E/K}$ vanishes, there is a finite rational sum $\delta_{E/K}(N)$ in Theorem~\ref{factorizationofdeltaEK} that vanishes.
-In this case we know unconditionally that $S_{E/K}$ is a finite set, as there is some `finite' obstruction to cyclic reduction in the division field $K_N$.
-This obstruction may be non-trivial, in the sense that the naive density $A_{E/K}$ above is non-zero, meaning that none of the division fields $K_\ell$ for $\ell$ prime is equal to $K$, but the entanglement correction factor $\alpha_{E/K}$ vanishes.
-We construct many examples of this phenomenon in Section 4, and provide some explicit computations of $\delta_{E/K}$ in Section 5.
+The density $\delta_{E/K}$ vanishes if and only if the finite rational sum $\delta_{E/K}(n)$ in Theorem~\ref{factorizationofdeltaEK} vanishes.
+In this case we know unconditionally that $S_{E/K}$ is a finite set, as there is a `finite' obstruction to cyclic reduction in the division field $K_n$.
+We call this obstruction \emph{non-trivial} if the corresponding naive density $A_{E/K}$ is non-zero, meaning that for no prime $\ell$, the $\ell$-division field $K_\ell$ is equal to $K$.
+In this case it is the entanglement correction factor $\alpha_{E/K}$ that vanishes.

-For our results on CM-elliptic curves, we refer to \cite{Campagna}.
-In this case, there is no general `factorization' as in Theorem \ref{factorizationofdeltaEK}, as the entanglement of the division fields can be of a different nature, leading to simple rational densities.